ont-id/ontlogin-sdk-ui/README.md

 #### url_of_submit_response:

-The api for submit auth response to server.
+The Server api for submit auth response to server.

 _Request/Response content type_